Red Shoes (Choctaw chief): Leadership role

-Red Shoes, who hailed from the western division, opened trade with British fur traders based in South Carolina in the 1740s, their delegation being led by notable Indian trader and historian James Adair and ignited the Choctaw Civil War when he killed some French traders.
+Red Shoes, who hailed from the western division, opened trade with British fur traders based in South Carolina in the 1740s, their delegation being led by notable trader and historian James Adair and ignited the Choctaw Civil War when he killed some French traders.
 These killings were not wanton.
 They were in retaliation for wrongs against the Choctaw, possibly including rape and murder.

 When the South Carolinians intrigued with Choctaw chief Red Shoes to win his large tribe away from French alliance, the French countered by arranging Red Shoes' assassination.

 Betrayal

 In June 1747, a pack train bearing British presents from Charles Town approached the Choctaw Nation.
 Red Shoes took a party to escort the traders to Couechitto.
 He never returned.
 On June 23, 1747, he felt sick and made his camp away from the main party keeping only one retainer.
 The man who volunteered for this duty was the man the French had bribed to kill him.
 As he slept, that man took out a knife, murdered Red Shoes for the French price on his head, and slipped into the night.

 In the aftermath of his assassination, more tragedy ensued as the event sparked the Choctaw Civil War.
 A substantial number of towns returned to the French, plunging the Choctaw into the ever-widening civil war.
 800 warriors died in the ruins of their towns or in the woods where they were hunted down.
 Rivalries over trade with France and Britain caused the rift in Choctaw society, primarily between the western and eastern divisions, that lasted from 1747 to 1750.

 Eastern-division forces allied with France prevailed in the conflict and burned several western-division towns to the ground.
 Hundreds of Choctaws died during the war, which revealed deep divisions in the confederacy.

 Red Shoes had sought much more than personal gain.
 He had a vision that the Choctaws would benefit from the advantages the Europeans brought without falling under their rule.
 Retaining his independence, he made his own terms.
 He adapted, survived and prospered for a time.

 Even his death transformed the Choctaw Nation.
 After the conflict, Choctaw leaders worked to end inter-ethnic animosities and unite their peoples more closely.